 To fall within the fair dealing exemption, a dealing, e.g., copying or communicating a work, must be for one of the eight purposes and also must be fair.
 The Supreme Court of Canada has considered the following factors in determining whether a dealing is fair:

-- the purpose of the proposed copying, including whether it is for research, private study, review, criticism or news reporting;
+- the purpose of the proposed copying, including whether it is for research, private study, criticism, review, news reporting, education, satire, or parody;

 - the character of the proposed copying, including whether it involves single or multiple copies, and whether the copy is destroyed after it is used for its specific intended purpose;